civicrm/org.civicrm.module.cividiscount/README.md

 ADVANCED FILTERS
 --

-CiviDiscount now allows you to specify you own criteria for who should get automatic discounts.
+CiviDiscount now allows you to specify your own criteria for who should get automatic discounts.
 This is a powerful feature but does require some technical skill and thorough testing is recommended.
-Use the api explorer (on your site at the url civicrm/api/explorer to help you discover the api options you could pass.
+Use the api explorer (on your site at the url civicrm/api/explorer) to help you discover the api options you could pass.

 You need to specify an API Entity that you want to query and a query string.
 If you specify contact then the logged in contact id will be passed in as 'id'.
 For all other api it will be passed in as 'contact_id'